Healing Emotional Wounds: From “Never Got” to “Never Lost”

 For many women, this old story shows up in relationships and in work.

-In relationships, it might sound like: “If I find the right partner and they love me in just the right way, maybe that empty place will finally be filled.”
-You may keep hoping that the right person, with the right kind of love, will finally make you feel complete.
+In relationships, it can sound like this: “If I find the right partner and they love me in just the right way, maybe that empty place will finally be filled.”
+You might keep hoping that the right person, with the right kind of love, will finally make you feel complete.

-In your work and daily life, it might sound like: “If I help enough people, achieve enough, show up strongly enough, maybe I will finally feel like I matter.”
-On the outside, this can look like being the strong one, the capable one, the reliable one.
-You are the person others lean on.
+In your work and daily life, it can sound like this: “If I help enough people, achieve enough, show up strongly enough, maybe I’ll finally feel like I matter.”
+On the outside, this often looks like being the strong one, the capable one, the reliable one.
+You’re the person others lean on.

-On the inside, it can feel like you are running on fumes.
-You may feel exhausted, lonely, or quietly empty, even when life looks “good” from the outside.
+On the inside, though, it can feel very different.
+You may feel exhausted, lonely, or quietly empty, even when your life looks good from the outside.

 From “Never Got” to “Never Lost”

-Recently, in a conversation with someone close to me, something essential shifted.
-We were talking about this lifelong sense of “not having gotten what I needed,” and they reflected a different possibility.
+During a deep conversation with a close friend, something essential about my relationship to myself shifted.
+We were talking about this lifelong sense of not having gotten what I needed, and they reflected a different possibility.

-This may sound subtle.
-However, it changes everything.
+It may sound subtle, but it changes everything.

-The old narrative said: “I didn’t get what I needed, so I’m deficient.
-If I stop doing, caring, achieving, or attaching, I might discover there is nothing of value in me.
-I need others, their love, their approval, their dependence on me, to feel like I am enough.”
+The old narrative said, “I didn’t get what I needed, so I’m deficient.
+If I stop doing, caring, achieving, or attaching, I might discover there’s nothing of value in me.
+I need others, their love, their approval, their dependence on me, to feel like I’m enough.

-The new narrative sounds more like this: “It’s true that the environment I grew up in did not consistently reflect my emotions back to me in a safe, attuned way.
+The new narrative sounds more like this: “It’s true that the environment I grew up in didn’t consistently reflect my emotions back to me in a safe, attuned way.
 In response, my system adapted.
 Parts of me went into hiding.
 I organized myself around staying safe, performing, and taking care of others.
-What I lost touch with was not my worth itself, but my ability to feel and trust it.”
+What I lost touch with wasn’t my worth itself but my ability to feel and trust it.

-My caregivers did not create my worth or my inner strength.
-Because of that, they could not take those things away.
+My caregivers didn’t create my worth or my inner strength.
+Because of that, they couldn’t take those things away.
 What was disrupted over time was my relationship with myself, not the core of who I am.
+Along the way, I formed conclusions about who I needed to be to survive.
+Those conclusions felt true, but they were only interpretations shaped by a young and sensitive nervous system, not facts about my essence and worth.

 You Are Not Broken: Healing Emotional Wounds from the Inside

 This reframing changes the hopelessness I used to feel.
-If the missing piece was never there to begin with, then I am permanently chasing it.
+If the missing piece was never there to begin with, then I’m permanently chasing it.
 I look for it in the next partner, the next role, the next achievement, the next person I hold up.
-There is no real landing place.
+There’s no real landing place.

-But if something deep in me has been intact all along, then the project of healing emotional wounds is very different.
-I am not trying to build a self from scratch.
-Instead, I am learning how to reconnect with a self that has been here the entire time.
+But if something deep in me has been intact all along, then healing emotional wounds becomes very different.
+I’m not trying to build a self from scratch.
+I’m learning how to reconnect with a self that’s been here the entire time.

 That shift has real implications.
-I am not a broken person trying to become whole.
-I am a whole person who has been living cut off from certain parts of myself because, at one time, that was safer.
+I’m not a broken person trying to become whole.
+I’m a whole person who’s been living cut off from certain parts of myself because, at one time, that was safer.

-Romantic love, work, and caregiving can still matter deeply, but they no longer have to be the proof that I am worthy.
-My “strong one” identity, my over functioning, and my drive to achieve stop being the currency of my value.
+Romantic love, work, and caregiving can still matter deeply, but they no longer have to be the proof that I’m worthy.
+My identity as the strong one, my overfunctioning, and my drive to achieve stop being the currency of my value.
 Instead, they become evidence of how intelligently I adapted to emotional uncertainty.
-What once felt like a flaw starts to look like a survival strategy.
+What once felt like a flaw begins to look like a survival strategy.

 A New Inner Voice